 In our view, these objectives can best be achieved by utilizing our in-house expertise, rather than outsourcing this critical responsibility to outside money managers.
 As a result, we serve as personal portfolio managers driven to always act in the best interests of our clients.

 We believe in actively managing each client’s asset allocation through a consistent, disciplined, top-down approach.
 Our investment philosophy is built around the belief that market segment allocation drives portfolio performance.
-The personal attention and diligent approach to wealth management make us well-suited to serve the sophisticated needs of our clients.
+The personal attention and diligent approach to wealth management make us well-suited to help serve the sophisticated needs of our clients.

 Texas Capitol Group was one of the first retail money managers to offer customized buy-side management, rather than the traditional advisory outsourcing model.